qiskit-community/prototype-zne/README.md

 - __Mario Motta__: for scientific insight and guidance.
 - __Julien Gacon__: for providing a util function that maps gate names to the corresponding gate classes and for general discussions.
+- __Derek Wang__: for suggesting new features and stress-testing the tool.

 ----------------------------------------------------------------------